marcelov2/ghost-duck-bot/README.md

-# Ghost Duck Bot: A bot for Discord that could help you in your phasmophobia hunts
+# Ghost Duck Bot: A bot for Discord
 ## About
 ### Commands
 By default, all the commands of this bot must be prefixed with a point (".").
 It has 3 commands: